 Luckily, I had managed to get insurance through the Marketplace for a $476 premium (Yay American health care!)

 My only transportation to the ER was by bus and I couldn’t handle that at the moment.
 So I called 911.
 I explained I was very depressed, but knew myself and my illness, and that I didn’t want to get to the point of harming myself.
 Not once did I say I was going to harm myself.
 Just that I wanted to be observed.

-5 minutes later a fire truck and the police show up at my apartment.
+Five minutes later, a fire truck and the police show up at my apartment.
 It was really embarrassing.
 They made me sit on the back of the fire truck, took my vitals, and treated me like an unstable person.
 The police never removed their hands from the top of their guns.

 Soon, an ambulance shows up.
 More vitals, more questions, more denials that I wanted to harm myself.

 I was loaded into the ambulance and they took off, siren blazing, to an unknown hospital.